jmarkotic/oai-5gc-ran/README.md

+# OpenAirInterface 5GC / O-RAN

-# Project description
+## Project description

-Deploy e2e lab with 5GC SA and O-RAN in split mode.
+Deploy e2e lab with 5GC SA and O-RAN in split mode in multi-cluster K8s environment.

-Project is WIP.
+Project is WIP and will be expanded with more compex scenarios (Networrkm Slicing, non-RT/near-RT RIC use cases, etc).

 ## Project scope